ManticoreGamesInc/platform-documentation/src/tutorials/modeling_reference.md

 ### Folders

 Folders can be used to organize projects according to your individual preferences.
-They are the best option for putting objects with similar purposes or in similar areas together without defining them as a single object.
+They are the best option for putting objects with similar purposes or in similar areas together without definining them as a single object.

 ![Folder Example](../img/ComplexModels/ComplexModels_FolderExample.png){.center}